Online evaluations in AI Configs

 How online evals work

 Online evaluations add automated quality checks to AI Configs.
-Each evaluation produces scores between 0.0 and 1.0.
-Higher scores indicate better alignment with the evaluation criteria.
+Each evaluation produces a score between 0.0 and 1.0.
+Higher scores indicate better results from the attached judge.

-A judge is an AI Config that uses an evaluation prompt to score responses from another AI Config.
 When a variation generates a model response, LaunchDarkly runs the attached judge in the background.
+The judge uses its evaluation prompt to score the response.

 Evaluations run asynchronously and respect your configured sampling rate.
 You can adjust sampling to balance cost and visibility.